gregology/gregology.github.io/_posts/2007-11-14-im-in-hungry.md

 categories:
   - Uncategorized
 ---
-I&#8217;m in Hungary :) I have been blogging on my pda but you&#8217;ll have to wait until I get a good computer to upload them :)
+I'm in Hungary :) I have been blogging on my pda but you'll have to wait until I get a good computer to upload them :)